 - Admission to the MDS major is not automatic or instantaneous.
 For instructions on applying for this major, see the Proposal Form.

-- Interested students should contact the Coordinator of MDS, Dr. Cindy Moseman (210C CFA, x5293), who will review program requirements, application process, discuss the student’s areas of interest and assist the student in identifying university faculty members who may be of assistance in advising the student.
+- Interested students should contact the Coordinator of MDS, Dr. Cindy Moseman (210B CFA, x5293), or if a declared fully online student contact a GOA Advisor (GOA-Advising@Ashland.Edu).
+They will review program requirements, application process, discuss the student’s areas of interest and assist the student in identifying university faculty members who may be of assistance in advising the student.

 - A student will work with two full-time faculty mentors and their respective dean(s), chosen from each of the cognate areas, to design a Multidisciplinary Studies major which falls within the competence of university faculty.
 Conceptualizing the major is the responsibility of the student and, in some cases, may be facilitated by using a faculty-designed template.
 A proposal showing a progression of study is prepared by the student in consultation with the coordinator of the Multidisciplinary Studies program and two faculty mentors based in departments that are related to the proposed major.